open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

 method.

-If you extend any of these `getMuzzle...()` methods in your `InstrumentationModule`, the muzzle compile plugin will not override your code: muzzle will skip those custom methods.
+If you extend any of these `getMuzzle...()` methods in your `InstrumentationModule`, the muzzle compile plugin will not override your code: muzzle will only override those methods that do not have a custom implementation.

 All collected references are then used to create a `ReferenceMatcher` instance.
 This matcher is stored in the instrumentation module class in the method `InstrumentationModule#getMuzzleReferenceMatcher()`